Warren Leight: Television

 Leight ventured into television as a freelance writer for 100 Centre Street in 2002.
 On a suggestion from playwright Theresa Rebeck, Law & Order: Criminal Intent executive producer René Balcer hired Leight to join the staff of the series in its second season as a writer/producer.
 His colleagues included a reference to Leight's play Side Man; in a third-season episode, "Shrink-Wrapped"; a bickering couple argues about the motivations of the married couple in the play.
 Upon a recommendation from Balcer, Leight was named the show's executive producer and head writer in 2006 when Balcer left the show at the end of the fifth season.

 In 2008, he left Criminal Intent after its seventh season to be the showrunner for HBO's series In Treatment, a year after CI moved to cable.
 In July 2009, it was announced that Leight had joined FX's new drama Lights Out.

 On April 11, 2011, Variety reported that Leight would serve as showrunner for Law & Order: Special Victims Unit starting with the thirteenth season.
 Prior to Leight joining SVU, he wrote one of the final episodes of Law & Order: Criminal Intent, the 10th-season episode "Trophy Wine", which was the only episode of the season not to be inspired by a real life, true event.
 Before production on the 13th season of Law & Order: SVU, NBC President Bob Greenblatt sought Leight to "reset the tone" of the show from its prior seasons, while having the storylines "still be compelling but a little more grounded".

 Greenblatt and Leight, along with other SVU cast and crew members, began calling the "revamped" series, "SVU 2.0".
-Mariska Hargitay took over the series as lead, due to Chris Meloni's abrupt departure.
+Mariska Hargitay took over the series as lead, due to Christopher Meloni's abrupt departure.
 In an interview with TV Guide Leight noted "I'm aware of how successful and well-liked this show is.
 I'm just trying to figure out how you rejuvenate it after 12 years."
 Leight joined SVU over choosing to launch a new show.
 Regarding Meloni's character's departure, he noted "the character most affected by his departure is Olivia.
 I think in the old days of Law & Order, you'd rip a limb off, attach a new limb, and go back and pitch.
 Rub some dirt in the wound and go out there.
 We're trying to do that a little.
 To my mind and to Mariska's mind, [Stabler's exit] will be playing out over several episodes — sometimes in subtle ways, sometimes in overt ways."